 Located inside the Mandalay Bay next to the convention center, the Shark Reef aquarium is home to turtles, piranhas, eels, stingrays and 15 species of sharks.
 The aquarium is a great option if you’re looking for things to do in Las Vegas with kids and is busiest during the summer months.
 For an additional fee, guests at the Mandalay Bay can get an intimate look at the aquarium through its program Dive With Sharks.

-Organized crime and Las Vegas have a long and complicated history, and the Mob Museum in downtown Vegas tells the story of organized crime’s influence not only in Sin City but throughout the United States.
-Visitors can use an actual Tommy gun in a simulation display, or listen to actual wiretaps.
-The centerpiece of the museum is the bloodstained wall left behind from the St. Valentine’s Day Massacre.
+Organized crime and Las Vegas have a long and complicated history, and the Mob Museum in downtown Vegas tells the story of organized crime’s influence not only on Sin City but throughout the United States.
+Visitors can use an actual Tommy gun in a simulation display or listen to actual wiretaps.
+The centerpiece of the museum is the bloodstained wall left behind from the St Valentine’s Day Massacre.

-While The Mob Museum tells the story of Las Vegas and its relationship with organized crime, The Neon Museum tells the city’s story through neon.
-Next door to Cashman Field off the Interstate-15 highway, the collection of hotel and business signs shows the evolution of Las Vegas from its early days as a stopping point on the way to California to its status as a top tourist destination.
+While the Mob Museum tells the story of Las Vegas and its relationship with organized crime, the Neon Museum tells the city’s story through neon signs.
+Next door to Cashman Field off the Interstate-15 highway, the collection of hotel and business signs shows the evolution of Las Vegas, from its early days as a stopping point on the way to California to its status as a top tourist destination.
 While tours occur daily, they are limited and sell out quickly.

 Like many things in Las Vegas, the Bellagio Conservatory draws a crowd.
-Located across from the hotel front desk, the conservatory changes throughout the year thanks to the over 100 gardeners who design and care for the facility.
+Located across from the hotel front desk, the conservatory changes throughout the year thanks to the over 100 gardeners designing and caring for the facility.
 Just like the fountains in front of the property and the glass flowers in the lobby, the conservatory and garden make the Bellagio a worthwhile stop on any traveler’s to-do list.

 VooDoo Zipline at the Rio Hotel is an adrenaline junkie’s dream.
-Open 23 hours a day, seven days a week, VooDoo Zipline offers a unique view of the Las Vegas Strip through a thrill ride that goes 33 miles per hour (53 kilometers per hour).
-The ride takes off at the VooDoo Lounge and allows visitors to ride alone or with a friend without a reservation.
+Open 23 hours a day, seven days a week, VooDoo Zipline offers a unique view of the Las Vegas Strip through a thrill ride at 33mph (53kph).
+The ride takes off at the VooDoo Lounge and allows visitors to ride alone or with a friend.